frm430342210/test-php-sdk/docs/SDK.md

 INVALID_ GASPRICE_ERROR|11049|GasPrice must be between 1000 and Long.MAX_VALUE
 INVALID_FEELIMIT_ERROR|11050|FeeLimit must be between 1 and Long.MAX_VALUE
-OPERATIONS_EMPTY_ERROR|11051|Operations cannot be empty INVALID_CEILLEDGERSEQ_ERROR|11052|CeilLedgerSeq must be equal to or greater than 0 OPERATIONS_ONE_ERROR|11053|One of the operations cannot be resolved REQUEST_NULL_ERROR|12001|Request parameter cannot be null SYSTEM_ERROR|20000|System error
+OPERATIONS_EMPTY_ERROR|11051|Operations cannot be empty INVALID_CEILLEDGERSEQ_ERROR|11052|CeilLedgerSeq must be equal to or bigger than 0 OPERATIONS_ONE_ERROR|11053|One of the operations cannot be resolved REQUEST_NULL_ERROR|12001|Request parameter cannot be null SYSTEM_ERROR|20000|System error